Miguel Ngwa: Career

 Ngwa made his first-team debut for Northampton Town on 2 November 2021, in a 2–1 defeat to Brighton & Hove Albion U21 in an EFL Trophy match at Sixfields Stadium.
 He signed his first professional contract in June 2022.
 He joined Southern League Premier Division Central side AFC Rushden & Diamonds on loan during the 2022–23 season and scored his first senior goal for the club in a 2–1 defeat at Royston Town.
+Throughout the remainder of the season, he spent time on loan with both Rushall Olympic and Spalding United.
+He was released by Northampton upon the expiration of his contract in June 2023.

+Following his release from Northampton, Ngwa joined Barwell before returning to Spalding United on a permanent basis in October 2023.